yixiao1/CILv2_multiview/README.md

 Yi Xiao, Felipe Codevilla, Diego Porres and Antonio M. Lopez.
 [Scaling Vision-based End-to-End Driving with Multi-View Attention Learning](https://arxiv.org/abs/2302.03198).

-Please cite our paper if you find this work useful (will be update soon):
+Please cite our paper if you find this work useful (will be soon updated with the IROS citation):

          @misc{xiao2023scaling,
          title={Scaling Vision-based End-to-End Driving with Multi-View Attention Learning},